sweetgiggles201/sweetgiggles201/README.md

 ♡ Please don't vent to me, fish for reactions, or expect me to carry the conversation.
 If I'm doing all the work, the conversation probably won't last.

-♡ I'm pretty straightforward.
-If you don't like that, we probably won't get along.
+♡ If you have a fun personality, talk to me.
+No reason not to instead of sitting around lol.

 ♡ Please be respectful toward God, Jesus, and Christianity.
 I don't participate in or joke about things like voodoo, and I'd appreciate not being involved in those conversations.